dustingraves/RSA-Copy/README.md

 Copies your secure pin and generated token to the clipboard

 ## Prerequisites
+It is assumed that you have already setup RSA SecurID and Imported your token.

 Add your pin to your apple keychain:

 1. Open "Applications>Utilities>Keychain Access"